junxit/us-congress-bills-113/metadata.md

 - 2014-04-28 — Placed on the Union Calendar, Calendar No. 310.
 - 2014-04-28 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-420.
 - 2014-04-28 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-420.
+- 2014-06-23 — Considered under suspension of the rules. (consideration: CR H5608-5609)
+- 2014-06-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4002.
+- 2014-06-23 — Mr. Hastings (WA) moved to suspend the rules and pass the bill.
+- 2014-06-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5608)
+- 2014-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5608)